Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 Please describe meal plans and the impact of the reduced semester on pricing.

 All students will receive the full 15 weeks of the original meal plan.
 Meal plans will be condensed over a shorter period of time.
 For this reason, a student may want to choose a smaller meal plan.
-We are not discounting meal plans but, rather, allowing students to keep a running balance from week to week and not lose meals throughout the fall semester.
-All students will have at minimum two weeks worth of meals preloaded onto their card on August 20.
+We are not discounting meal plans but, rather, allowing students to keep a running balance from week to week and not lose meals throughout the spring semester.
 If a student is arriving later than that, they will have even more accumulated on their card.
 For questions about the meal plan or your bill, you can contact the Financial Services Office at email@example.com.

 The meal plan change form is available on the Housing Self-Service Portal.